microsoft/fhir-loader/readme.md

 ![Bulk Loader](docs/images/architecture/bulkloadarch.png)

 ## Prerequsites
-1. The FHIR Bulk Loader & Export requires the following components:
+1. The FHIR-Bulk Loader & Export requires the following components:
    + Azure API for FHIR, Azure Healthcare APIs FHIR service, or OSS FHIR Server
-   + the Microsoft FHIR Proxy (with Key Vault)
+   + *Optional* FHIR-Proxy (with Key Vault)

 2. You must have at least a Contributor role in your Azure subscription so that you can create/update the following resources:
    + Resource Group